rizinorg/rizin/doc/termux.md

 Installation
 ------------

-The Termux maintainer of the radare2 package updates the package really fast after every release which happens every 6 weeks.
+The Termux maintainer of the rizin package updates the package really fast after every release which happens every 6 weeks.
 So in this case, as long as it's supposed to run on embedded devices it is ok to just install the package from Termux unless you really want to track git master or develop for this platform.

-	sudo apt install radare2
+	sudo apt install rizin

 Building from git
 -----------------